Phoenix009/Notes/Computer_Networks/Routing Algorithms.md

 *How BGP distribute prefix reachability information over the BGP sessions?*
 - the eBGP session is used to exchange prefix reachability information between ASs.
-- When a gateway router in any AS receives eBGP-learned prefixes, the gateway router uses iBGP sessions to distribute the prefixes to the outer routers in the AS.
+- When a gateway router in any AS receives eBGP-learned prefixes, the gateway router uses iBGP sessions to distribute the prefixes to the other routers in the AS.
 - Thus, all the routers in AS learn about the prefixes reachable from some another AS.

 ##### Path Attributes and BGP Routes: